Models Genesis: Models Genesis

 {\bf 1) Learning appearance via non-linear transformation.} We propose a novel self-supervised training scheme based on non-linear translation, with which the model learns to restore the intensity values of an input image transformed with a set of non-linear functions.
 The rationale is that the absolute intensity values (\ie Hounsfield units) in CT scans or relative intensity values in other imaging modalities convey important information about the underlying structures and organs~\citep{buzug2011computed,forbes2012human}.
 Hence, this training scheme enables the model to learn the appearance of the anatomic structures present in the images.
 In order to keep the appearance of the anatomic structures perceivable, we intentionally retain the non-linear intensity transformation function as \textit{monotonic}, allowing pixels of different values to be assigned with new distinct values.
 To realize this idea, we use B{\'e}zier Curve~\citep{mortenson1999mathematics}, a smooth and monotonic transformation function, which is generated from two end points ($P_0$ and $P_3$) and two control points ($P_1$ and $P_2$), defined as:

 where $t$ is a fractional value along the length of the line.
 In \figurename~\ref{fig:image_transformations}(a), we illustrate the original CT sub-volume (the left-most column) and its transformed ones based on different transformation functions.
 The corresponding transformation functions are shown in the top row.
 Notice that, when $P_0 = P_1$ and $P_2 = P_3$ the B{\'e}zier Curve is a linear function (shown in Columns 2, 5).
 Besides, we set $P_0 = (0,0)$ and $P_3 = (1,1)$ to get an increasing function (shown in Columns 2---4) and the opposite to get a decreasing function (shown in Columns 5---7).
-The control points are randomly generated for more variances (shown in Columns 3, 4, 6, 7). \jlreplace{ In order to apply the transformation functions on CT images, we first clip the Hounsfield units values to a range of $[-1000, 1000]$ and then normalize to $[0, 1]$ for each of the CT images.
-In contrast, the X-ray images are directly normalized to $[0, 1]$ without intensity clipping. }{ Before applying the transformation functions, in Genesis CT, we first clip the Hounsfield units values within the range of $[-1000, 1000]$ and then normalize each CT scan to $[0, 1]$, while in Genesis X-ray, we directly normalize each X-ray to $[0, 1]$ without intensity clipping.}
+The control points are randomly generated for more variances (shown in Columns 3, 4, 6, 7).
+Before applying the transformation functions, in Genesis CT, we first clip the Hounsfield units values within the range of $[-1000, 1000]$ and then normalize each CT scan to $[0, 1]$, while in Genesis X-ray, we directly normalize each X-ray to $[0, 1]$ without intensity clipping.

-{\bf 2) Learning texture via local pixel shuffling.} We propose local pixel shuffling to enrich local variations of a sub-volume without dramatically compromising its global structures, which encourages the model to \jlreplace{learn the shapes and boundaries of the objects as well as the relative layout of different parts of the objects.}{learn the {\em local} boundaries and textures of objects.} To be specific, for each input sub-volume, we randomly select 1,000 windows and then shuffle the pixels inside each window sequentially.
+{\bf 2) Learning texture via local pixel shuffling.} We propose local pixel shuffling to enrich local variations of a sub-volume without dramatically compromising its global structures, which encourages the model to learn the {\em local} boundaries and textures of objects.
+To be specific, for each input sub-volume, we randomly select 1,000 windows and then shuffle the pixels inside each window sequentially.
 Mathematically, let us consider a small window $\mathbf{W}$ with a size of $m\times n$.
 The local-shuffling acts on each window and can be formulated as